What is the most important sign of the End Times?

 When Jesus was asked for eschatological signs, He gave none.
 Instead, He pointed to the new thing that would characterize the age from Pentecost onward — the church's preaching of the good news as a witness to all nations (Glasser, 48).

-If this was what Jesus meant, then Wilhelm Anderson was right in asserting that the "missionary enterprise is an eschatological entity" (Anderson, 58).
+If this was what Jesus meant, then Wilhelm Andersen was right in asserting that the "missionary enterprise is an eschatological entity" (Andersen, 58).
 Seeing the strong relationship between the advent of Christ and the preaching of the gospel to the uttermost parts of the earth has caused Phillip Teng, Christian and Missionary Alliance pastor in Hong Kong, to refer to today's missionaries as the heralds of the Parousia — a clear reference to the substantive "preached/proclaimed" (kêruchthêsetai) (Teng, 201).
 Note: Parousia, a Greek word that means "presence" is often used to refer to Christ's Second Advent or Second Coming.

 One would expect missionaries to be quite happy with this understanding of Matthew 24:14.
 It would be wrong to conclude, however, that they are the only ones saying we are today seeing the fulfillment of this prophecy.
 They have plenty of company, and respectable company at that.
 It is a view quite compatible with both the inaugurated and the teleological schools of eschatological interpretation.
 It would certainly be the preferred understanding of the post-millennialists (without excluding, on the other hand, any of the other millennial views).